ntdai95/Auction-Website/README.md

 How to run (may use "docker system prune -a" command first):

-1. cd setup
+1. open and start Docker
-2. open and start docker
+2. cd setup
 3. ./runscript.sh
 4. Open a web browser and type the following url: "localhost:3309"